 In the event that the work group cannot agree on the contents of the report, they should seek further directions from the negotiating committee.
-The negotiating committee may issue further instructions, or request separate reports which reflect the differing points of view.
+The negotiating committee may issue further instructions, or reseast separate reports which reflect the differing points of view.

 The working group or any of the parties to the negotiation may in addition propose specific projects for immediate treatment in the tripartite process prior to completion of the report as a whole, and make interim recommendations accordingly.
 In that event, the negotiating committee may agree to instruct the working group, subject to resource constraints, to immediately begin work on a specific project.
+Either party may also choose to submit to the negotiating committee a model of their proposed urban strategy, although it is the Province's view that the working group report will be required as a basis for discussions.

-The working group will be instructed that its work will be carried on in the context of discussions aimed not only at practical solutions to the special needs of this constituency, but at achieving that goal in a manner which increases Metis and Non-Status Indian input particupation in the delivery of job creation programs, and of the education system as it relates to them.
-The working group should not, however, attempt to address 'self .

-government' or jurisdictional issues, except to the extent that assumptions relating to those issues are implicit in the proposal relating to a a specific project.
+The working group will be instructed that its work will be carried on in the context of discussions aimed not only at practical solutions to the needs of Metis and Non-Status Indians in Regina, but at achieving that goal in a manner which increases their control over and responsibility for their economic and political futures as individuals and at the community level.
+The working group should not, however, attempt to address 'self government' or jurisdictional issues, except to the extent that assumptions relating to those issues are implicit in the proposal relating to a a specific project.
 Those issues should first be dealt with by the negotiating committee, and might then be the subject of specific instructions for additional work by the working group.

-report and the initial completion of On will the negotiating committee recommendations, extent those whether and to what decide recommendations will be implemented, and will in any event identify the priority areas to be addressed by the working group and the tasks to be carried out in respect thereto.
+the initial report of completion negotiating committee will recommendations, the extent those what and to whether recommendations will be implemented, and will in any event identify the priority areas to be addressed by the working group and the tasks to be carried out in respect thereto.

-Provincial representation on this work group will initially include a member of the Secretariat staff and representatives of the Employment Development Agency, Advanced Education and Education.
-Additional agencies and of provincial representatives departments might be added from time to time, depending on the manner in which specific proposals involve their mandates.
-Third parties, including and urban and rural municipalities, may be asked to participate by the negotiating committee, in order to supply needed expertise or due to jurisdictional relating to either existing or proposed issues programs or institutions.
+Provincial representation on this work group will initially include officials from Justice and the Secretariat, and representatives from Urban Affairs, the Employment Development Agency, Advanced Education and Manpower, Economic Development and Trade and Additional representatives of provincial Education. agencies and departments might be added, depending on the manner in which specific proposals involve their Third parties, including the City of mandates.
+Regina, will be used as a resource, and may be asked to participate by the working group in order to supply needed expertise or due to jurisdictional issues relating to either existing or proposed programs or institutions.